 The short answer?
 Yes.

 As we posted in the D-Fend Solutions’ Drone Incident Tracker, there were more than 70 additional incidents reported in the public domain since my last blog (many of those in the airport space) of which more than 20 were extremely serious.
 In one, a Delta Airlines pilot reported that a drone narrowly missed the windshield by 8 feet at the Orlando International Airport!

 ‘Interference’ is the unintended disruption of wireless communications, whereas ‘jamming’ describes the deliberate act of interfering with the purpose of blocking communications.
 In lay terms, it means directing a very strong signal at a drone, blocking out the drone pilot’s signal commands so they can no longer control it and/or the GPS signal.
 Technically speaking, it’s much more complex than that and, to understand why it’s not suited to airports, we need to know how jamming and jammers operate.

 There are two types of jamming: repeater jamming and noise jamming.
 The most common form of repeater jamming is digital frequency radio memory (DFRM).
 However, I’ll not cover it in this blog as it’s not applicable to drones, unlike noise jamming which is used against drones.

 When it comes to drones, noise jamming is the main type of jamming.
 It involves three main techniques:

 As you can see, pumping out massive amounts of energy may have an adverse effect on airport systems…

-In the next blog post, we’ll look at the issues with jamming frequencies and its effects.
+In the next blog post – The Issues with Jamming Drone Frequencies – we’ll look at the problems with jamming frequencies and its effects.